jackthecodemonkey/react-data-driven-form/README.md

     - Default regexp patterns for input text and textarea
     - Support custom pattern validation
     - Built in validation rules for other field types such as checkbox, radio and select
-  - Conditionally disable fields based on reference fields validity. ( Fields can listen each other 👀 )
+  - Conditionally disable fields based on reference fields' validation
   - Support separate template data for customizing layout for the form section
     - Not only customizing each field component
     - Also have a control over styling layout the structure!